tobiasGuta/ParamHunter/README.md

 ## License

 This project is provided as is for security testing and research purposes.
 Use responsibly and only against systems you have authorization to test.

+## New Features (March 2026)

+- **Pause Fuzzing**: You can pause brute forcing at any time using the new Pause button in the UI.
+Fuzzing will wait until resumed.
+- **Cancel Fuzzing**: The Cancel button immediately stops all brute force tasks.
+- **Smart Rate Limit Handling**: If the server responds with HTTP 429 and provides a Retry-After header, ParamHunter will automatically wait the specified time and resume fuzzing where it left off.

+---